falexh/databasesite/README.md

 # databasesite
-Website implementing SQL and Node JS
+// Website implementing SQL and Node JS //

+Still needs updating functionality, but routes for guitar_players and bands are working.